 The screenshot above shows the timestamped event log of each food pod currently in the TupleTree.
 Reviewing the timestamps can provide useful information, such as if the food pod was used steadily or if there were large gaps in between times it was used.
 The timestamps can also demonstrate that multiple threads were processing multiple objects concurrently.

 Additionally, each bird maintains its own timestamped log that records the events in its own personal history.
 Since all birds retrieve their time from the shared system clock, the times are consistent, allowing users to correlate what each bird was doing when any food pod recorded any event.
 This is especially useful when trying to understand why a food pod was incorrectly processed.
 The accompanying screenshot begins with that bird’s important configuration settings followed by the bird repeatedly looking for food, not finding any food and then taking a nap.
 The level of information collected can be configured for each individual bird and if this doesn’t provide enough diagnostic information, the source code for any bird can be modified to provide any desired information.

 ConcX provides dozens of pre-programmed birds that can be individually selected and configured in the GUI.
 Flocks of birds can also be loaded from a file to make it quick and easy to get a lot of birds up and flying.
 The Getting Started guide describes the various parallel scenarios for which the pre-programmed birds were developed, as well as ideas of how to modify the configurations to change the scenarios.

 Users can also create their own custom birds to meet the specific requirements of their parallel project.
 Custom birds typically only require overriding of a few “hook” methods in the BasicBird code.
-For example, if you wanted to add your name to a food pod’s description, your customer bird would extend from BasicBird and then would only have to override the afterEating method; all of the other functionality of the BasicBird (finding food, storing food, starving, napping, etc.) would all be inherited
+For example, if you wanted to add a bird’s name to the description of any food pod that it ate, custom bird would extend from BasicBird and then only have to override the afterEating method; all of the other functionality (finding food, storing food, starving, napping, etc.) would all be inherited from BasicBird.